My favoritest Lee Perry (a Woebot turn-on)

 Todd L. Burns - who many will remember as the founder of the excellent music webzine Stylus and subsequently helmed various important publications - puts out an unmissable missive, a weekly newsletter called Music Journalism Insider.
 One of the regular features is called Notes On Process, in which he invites a music journalist to go deep into the background (the writing, editing, etc) of a particular piece.

-Todd asked me to do a Notes on the news story I did about the Castlemorton mega-rave in May 1992.
-I realised that the article that ran in Melody Maker's news section was significantly different (more newsy) than the fevered rave convert / eye witness thinkpiece I submitted.
+Todd asked me to do a Notes on the news story I did about the Castlemorton mega-rave at the end of May 1992.
+I realised that the article that ran in Melody Maker's news section on June 6 was significantly different (more newsy) than the fevered rave convert / eye witness thinkpiece I submitted.
 So we have both versions up there annotated with queries and comments, discussing the circumstances of the piece, the workings of a weekly music paper, the traveler-raver movement / moment, and the larger question of "the politics of dancing."

 Oh and I just this minute noticed that Todd and MJI got nominated in the Multimedia / English category of an international Music Journalism Award done by the Reeperbahn Festival.